 - A signed copy of the completed sabbatical agreement.

-- Electronic copies (in MS Word format) of the cover page abstract and the abbreviated curriculum vitae.
+- Electronic copies of the cover page, abstract, and the abbreviated curriculum vitae.

 The proposals must be submitted to the department chair by the deadline set by the department.
 When a faculty member has split appointments, approval must be obtained from all concerned departments.